invenia/RingArrays.jl/README.md

  [1002526877401869676,1037177028879382219]
 ```

-The output shows that after we set `view = 1`, the block we want to overwrite no longer has any views into it and can no overwrite it.
+The output shows that after we set `view = 1`, the block we want to overwrite no longer has any views into it and can be overwrite it.

 ### Expansions